baibaratsky/yii2-ga-measurement-protocol/README.md

 >Interact with Google Analytics directly.
 No need of any JS code.
 Pure server-side.

-Full support for all of the
+Full support for all methods of the
-[Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/) methods provided.
+[Google Analytics Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/) is provided.

 Installation